ethereum/ethereum-org-website/src/content/developers/tutorials/optimism-std-bridge-annotated-code/index.md

 Only the L2 bridge is allowed to mint and burn assets.

 `_mint` and `_burn` are actually defined in the [OpenZeppelin ERC-20 contract](https://ethereum.org/en/developers/tutorials/erc20-annotated-code/#the-_mint-and-_burn-functions-_mint-and-_burn).
-That contract just doesn't expose them externally, because the conditions to mint and burn tokens are as varied as the number of ERF-20 uses.
+That contract just doesn't expose them externally, because the conditions to mint and burn tokens are as varied as the number of ways to use ERC-20.

 ## L2 Bridge Code {#l2-bridge-code}